WavyWalk/formtastisch/README.md

-# formtastisch - solid performant forms.
+# formtastisch - solid performant forms for React.

 * 🗜 3kb all, treeshakable, depending on usage will be even less.
 * 🚀 Performance guaranteed, controlled inputs with performance of uncontrolled.